trustgrid/docs/content/en/help-center/flow-logs/index.md

 Bytes sent from the source node
 {{</field >}}
 {{<field "TCP Flags" >}}
-TCP Flags set during the flow:
+All TCP Flags set on any packets seen over the duration of the flow:

 - SYN - sync packet
 - PSH - push packet